LunCoSim/lunco-sim/README.md

-# LunCo: Open-Source Engineering Software for Lunar Settlement Design
+# LunCo: Virtual Universe for Real Space Missions

-LunCo is a cutting-edge open-source simulation tool designed for planning space missions, with a focus on lunar settlements.
+LunCo is a open-source simulation tool designed for planning space missions, with a focus on lunar settlements.

 Built with the powerful Godot 4 engine, LunCo aims to revolutionize the way space engineers design and collaborate on complex systems.